Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/area-53-scrimmage.typ

 )

-= Scrimmage Reflection
+= Subsystem Reflection
 == Drivetrain
+#grid(
+  columns: 2,
+  [
     Our drivetrain performed admirably throughout the scrimmage, showcasing its agility and maneuverability on the field.
 The robot navigated swiftly, allowing us to strategically position ourselves.
+  ],
+  [#image("./area-53-scrimmage/Drivetrain Performance.svg")]
+)

 == Low Catapult
+#grid(
+  columns: 2,
+  [
     Our Catapult struggled to shoot over to the other side.
-This is bad because we can't fire triballs to the other side for our alliance partner.
-We noticed that it didn't have enough torque to sent the triballs to where we want them to be.
+This is bad because we cannot fire triballs to the other side for our alliance partner.
+We noticed that it did not have enough torque to sent the triballs to where we want them to be.
+  ],
+  [#image("./area-53-scrimmage/Catapult Performance.svg")]
+)

 == Wings
+#grid(
+  columns: 2,
+  [
-Didn't work as intended.
-They aren't as responsive as we liked them to be and struggled to extend.
+    Did not work as intended.
+They were not as responsive as we wanted them to be, and as a result they struggled to extend.
+  ],
+  [#image("./area-53-scrimmage/Wings Performance.svg")]
+)

 == Rubberband Intake
+#grid(
+  columns: 2,
+  [
     It successfully executed the ejection or placement of triballs as intended.
 This reliability in the outtake process played a crucial role in our team's ability to execute strategic moves and contribute points to the overall score.
+  ],
+  [#image("./area-53-scrimmage/Intake Performance.svg")]
+)